-Note: When adding another boot device, it must be the same size (or larger) as the existing boot device.
-Different models of USB devices which advertise the same size may not necessarily be the same size.
-For this reason, it is recommended to use the same model of USB drive.
+Note: When adding another boot device for a mirror, the new device must have at least the same capacity as the existing boot device.
+Larger capacity devices can be added, but the mirror will only have the capacity of the smallest device.
+Different models of devices which advertise the same nominal size are not necessarily the same actual size.
+For this reason, adding another of the same model of boot device is recommended.

-In the example shown in Figure 5.7, the user has clicked $System \rightarrow Boot \rightarrow Status$ to display the current status of the boot device.
+In the example shown in Figure 5.7, the user has clicked ${\tt System} \to {\tt Boot} \to {\tt Status}$ to display the current status of the boot device.
 The example indicates that there is currently one device, ada0p2, its status is ONLINE, and it is currently the only boot device as indicated by the word stripe.
 To create a mirrored boot device, click either the entry called freenas-boot or stripe, then click the Attach button.
-If another device is available, it appears in the freenas-boot the desired device, then click freenas-boot freenas-
+If another device is available, it appears in the Member disk drop-down menu.
+Select the desired device.